coolxeo/docker_elk_stack/README.md

 Next steps:

-           1)Fix known bug when deploy the minified code, you cannot log sometimes in firebase for some voodoo reason because it does not give any error
+           1)Fix known bug when deploy the minified code, you cannot log sometimes in firebase with mobile devices for some voodoo reason because it does not give any error

            2)Finish test coverage